-Please find within Attachment A, a letter from Neal Goedrich, P.E. (engineer for Goforth SUD) detailing both Goforth SUD's historic and future growth rate, total number of new meters and annual water needs dated March 10, 2017.
-As the District is aware, EP has a long-term water supply contract with the Goforth SUD to provide up to 3 million gallons of water per day.
-Copies of the Goforth Contract, as amended, are on file with the District.
+Please find within Attachment A, a letter from Neal Goedrich, P.E. (engineer for Goforth SUD) detailing the historic and future growth rate, total number of new meters and annual water needs dated March 10, 2017.
+As the District is aware, EP has a contract with the Goforth SUD to provide up to 3 million gallons of water per day.